Pregnancy Due Date Calculator

 The 40-week pregnancy countdown actually begins about two weeks before conception typically occurs.
 This might seem counterintuitive, but it's based on the average menstrual cycle where ovulation occurs around day 14.
 When doctors talk about how far along you are, they're referring to "gestational age" (counted from LMP), not "fetal age" (actual time since conception).
 This standardized approach helps establish consistent prenatal care timing regardless of when conception actually occurred.

 Often called the "foundation stage" because all major organ systems begin forming.
-During these crucial early weeks, your baby's neural tube develops into the brain and spinal cord, the heart begins to beat, and tiny limb buds form.
+During these needed early weeks, your baby's neural tube develops into the brain and spinal cord, the heart begins to beat, and tiny limb buds form.
 Though you may not look pregnant yet, your body is undergoing significant hormonal changes.
 Many women experience morning sickness, fatigue, and breast tenderness.
 This is also when pregnancy risks are highest, making early prenatal care especially important.

 Often considered the "golden period" of pregnancy when many women feel their best.
 Morning sickness typically subsides, energy levels increase, and the risk of miscarriage drops significantly.
 Your baby grows from about 3 inches to 14 inches long during this time, develops facial features you can recognize on ultrasound, and begins moving noticeably (quickening).
 Around week 20, the anatomy scan ultrasound can reveal your baby's sex if you wish to know.
 This trimester is also when many women begin showing a visible pregnancy bump.